kevinhenryburke/scalegitbook/getting-started/DecoupledMethod.md

+### Before we start

-(We assume that Microscope has been installed, if not please do so using the [Installation instructions](../installation/Installation.md)).
+We assume that Microscope has been installed, if not please do so using the [Installation instructions](../installation/Installation.md).

+We also assume that you have some experience with Apex, how to create and edit classes and how to run code snippets in "Execute Anonymous".
+You also need to know what a Custom Metadata Type (CMT) is and how to add records to a CMT.

+These exercises can all be done without an IDE, just using the Salesforce App's Developer Tools or, from VS Code, whatever your preference.

-### The simplest method call
+## The simplest method call

 We are going to build a simple decoupled method and call it.
 It will represent call to a fictitious Ratings system, it will expect a client's name as input and return a rating score (Good / Poor) if the client is found.
 We will build this example over the next pages and for now, to keep things really simple, we will assume that everyone's Rating is Good.